Alfresco/docs-alfresco/search-enterprise/latest/using/syntax.md

 If the appropriate data dictionary definition(s) for the field supports both FTS and untokenized search, then FTS search will be used.
 FTS will include synonyms if the analyzer generates them.
 Terms cannot contain whitespace.

-### Search in fields
+## Search in fields

 Search specific fields rather than the default.
-Terms, phrases, etc. can all be preceded by a field.
+Terms, and phrases etc @martin what can we use here instead of etc? can all be preceded by a field.
 If not the default field TEXT is used.

 ```bash
 field:term